guardian/workflow-frontend/README.md

 In order to run, workflow-frontend needs to talk to the CODE workflow datastore.
 It does this via an SSH tunnel to a workflow-frontend CODE instance.

-- Make sure that you are running the right version of nodejs, should be v0.10.45.
+- Make sure that you are running the right version of nodejs, this should be v0.10.45.
+We recommend using [nvm](https://github.com/creationix/nvm) to easily manage multiple versions of node.
+With this you can use `nvm use` to switch to this version quickly.
 - Run the install script `./setup.sh`
 - In the `conf` folder copy `workflow-frontend-application.local-example.conf` into `workflow-frontend-application.local.conf` and edit it to replace *example.email@guardian.co.uk* by your Guardian email address.
 - Run the script `./setup-ssh-tunnel.sh` to set up an ssh tunnel to a CODE datastore instance.
 You will need [marauder]()